3Jlou4eJluk/projects/cross_approximation/readme.md

 # Cross approximation

-Cross approximation is the low-rank approximation method, which can be used in different areas such as data analysis and machine learning.
+Cross approximation is the low-rank approximation method, which can be used in different areas such as data analysis or machine learning.

 In cross_approx.py implemented